 Barely into the shoot, having barely scraped the images we were wanting to get, my camera batteries unexpectedly died (despite having left them charging the night before).
 That’s what I get for using no name batteries.

-We were making levitation shots, and Emily was high up.
+We were making levitation shots, and Emily was balancing high up.
 And then she fell.
-She fell hard, on her shoulder.
+She fell hard about nine feet, on her shoulder, onto the concrete.
 There was at first surprise, then shock, then screaming.
 Emily was in excruciating pain, and I called the ambulance.

-I’d also like to take this moment to talk about [AC].
-[AC] is Emily’s significant other, and he does not cease to amaze me.
+I’d also like to take this moment to talk about her boyfriend at the time, who did not cease to amaze me.
 He met us at the hospital, he quit his job so he could help look after her, he also had to move as a result of this unfortunate event, and he too keeps a positive attitude and a smile on his face.
-[AC] is beyond a wonderful person, and deserves all the credit in the world for his actions these last few months.
+He deserves all the credit in the world for his actions.

-Months after this event, Emily’s bones are finally starting to show signs on healing, slowly.
-Emily has a job to go back to, [AC] now has a job again, and they are on their way to getting back onto more stable ground.
-I’m still astounded by the way they handled everything with such grace.
+Months after this event, Emily’s bones are finally starting to show signs of healing, though very slowly.
+Emily has a job to go back to in the new year, and she is on the way to getting back onto more stable ground.
+I’m still astounded by the way she handled everything with such grace.

 We can’t afford to lose our heads this way.
 We can’t afford to not be diligent.
 First and foremost, safety has to come first, in everything that we do.
 Don’t let something that goes wrong in the beginning cloud your judgement.